coopdevs/lazona_connector/README.md

 You can have the project up & running locally just with a command:
 `docker-compose up`.

-You need to have a .env file created.
-Check our .env.example to see the minimum variables to define and their pourpose.
+You need to have an .env file created.
+Check the .env.example to see the required variables and their purpose.
 Run:

 ```
 cp .env.example .env